 - Simulation is used by Best-in-Class to verify subsystem interactions, reduce change and rework costs, and to contribute to a closed loop process of improving simulation and testing.

-This valuable white paper is being made available as a courtesy to systems engineers and designers who are looking for hard data to validate a push for more effective simulation, prototype testing and model-based systems engineering.
-Please submit the form for immediate access.
+This paper is for systems engineers and designers who need to justify more simulation, prototype testing and model-based systems engineering.

 Download - The Systems Engineering Closed Loop Process: The Key for Validation